PetarMihaylov-PM/react-projects/README.md

 This project is a lightweight and interactive chatbot interface built using React and powered by the Google Gemini (Generative Language) API.
 It allows users to enter natural language prompts and receive intelligent, AI-generated responses in real time.

 The application uses React with Vite for fast development and optimized performance.
-The Gemini API integration is handled using fetch with async/await syntax to send POST requests and receive streamed responses.
-Environment variables are securely managed using Vite's import.meta.env, keeping the API key hidden and configurable through a .env file.
+The Gemini API integration is handled using fetch with async/await syntax to send requests and receive streamed responses.

 <img src="https://github.com/user-attachments/assets/71fbf473-842b-418b-a31a-6a2adb2087547" alt="cooking1" width="300"/>